 Generally, turnover of AU staff is consistent with turnover in the DC region.
 We know that the top reason that AU staff leave is lack of career advancement opportunities.
 This is one of the reasons we began the job architecture project in 2019, so that staff can stay at AU and have clearer career pathways for advancement.

 We try to ensure the success of each new hire.
 We use best practice job design, interviewing, and reference checking to ensure the candidates we hire have the best chance at success.
-We are committed to staff growth and development as discussed in the questions about job architecture and staff development.
+We are committed to staff growth and development as discussed in the question about career growth and advancement.

 We acknowledge and reward service milestones.
 We celebrate years of service for every 5-year milestone during Staff Appreciation Week.
 Our 20-year club has grown to over 300 members (and has a special celebration each year).

 We have policies in place so that staff with disciplinary or performance issues are protected from immediate termination.
 Managers do not have the power to make arbitrary or capricious decisions about staff employment.
 Even though DC is an “at-will” employment district, we only allow immediate terminations for very serious disciplinary matters, and then only in consultation with our staff in HR Employee Relations.
 Instead, we ask managers and employees to work through issues using our progressive discipline policy, so that both parties have the chance to make changes to improve the situation.